Shimsha: Dams

+Iggaluru Dam, also known as the Iggaluru Barrage, is constructed across the Shimsha River in Iggaluru, Channapatna.
+The dam stands at a height of 60 feet (18.29 meters) and features a composite structure with a central masonry spillway flanked by earthen sections.It provides water for irrigational purpose in Channapatna and Malavalli taluks.

 Power generation

 Shimsha has a waterfall at Shimshapura in Malavalli Taluk.
 This is also the location of the Shimsha Hydro Electric Project which has an installed capacity of 17,200 kilowatts.

-It was the first ever hydro electric project in Asia.
-Kolar Gold Fields was supplied with the electricity generated in 1902.

-Three years later Bangalore was electrified.
-The foundation stone for this project was laid by Krishnaraja Wodeyar IV, the king of Mysore.
+The plant was established in December 1937 to augment power supply of the Shivanasamudra Project (1902).
+The foundation stone for project was laid by Krishnaraja Wodeyar IV, the king of Mysore.

 Issues

 Sand mining

 The sand found on the river bed of the Shimsha river is mined and used for construction activities, sometimes illegally.
 Due to the environmental issues that can be caused by sand mining, this activity is currently banned.

 Pollution

 Discharge of waste from towns and cities on the way are major contributors to pollution in the Shimsha.
 However, the Government is trying to clean up the river and has released funds for the same.